Boy Scouts of America sexual abuse settlement (2022): Status

+As of June 2025

 In June 2025, the case had seen the estimated cost of compensating survivors rise to over $7 billion, doubling the BSA's initial projections of up to $3.6 billion.
 The trust, including contributions from some insurers, has processed less than half of the roughly 60,000 claims, with tens of thousands still under review.

 The trust has billed non-settling insurers an additional $7 billion, though these insurers dispute the claims and have not paid, increasing the likelihood that survivors will not receive full compensation.
 The trust's website indicates that payouts will likely be less than 100% of the valued claims, which are assessed based on factors such as abuse severity and location.

 Previous estimates of the BSA's liability varied widely, ranging from $2.4 billion to $103 billion.
 An appeals court largely upheld the bankruptcy plan in May 2025, but some survivors' attorneys, critical of the plan's adequacy, are considering a U.S. Supreme Court appeal.
 Litigation against approximately 90 insurers could extend for years if settlements are not reached.

+As of November 2025

+By November 26, 2025, the Trust had determined approximately 75% of the 58,082 Matrix claims submitted by survivors, with delays due to ongoing fraud investigations and incomplete information in late-filed claims that required additional requests.

+Under the Independent Review Option, 198 survivors elected review by neutral retired judges, with 188 hearings concluded or waived, resulting in 141 settlement recommendations, of which 129 were reviewed (127 accepted, one rejected, and one dismissed due to a prior settlement).

+The Expedited Distribution process neared completion, with 6,027 claimants opting for $3,500 payments, resulting in over 5,293 fully paid and others in lien resolution.

+Overall, the Trust disbursed more than $295.5 million to 36,896 survivors across all processes.

+Asset liquidation progressed, yielding over $14 million from art auctions, with more planned through 2027; nearly $28.8 million from 48 sold Local Council properties; $15.2 million from eight under contract; ongoing revenue from oil and gas interests averaging $600,000 monthly; and timely payments on notes from the BSA, up to $80 million, and the Delaware Statutory Trust, up to $121 million.

+Approximately $1.65 billion in escrowed funds from settling insurers awaited release pending a final Confirmation Order, delayed by an October 2025 petition to the U.S. Supreme Court for review of the Third Circuit's upholding of the BSA Plan, with a decision expected in mid-January 2026.

+Litigation against non-settling insurers continued in federal court and was unlikely to reach trial for at least 24 months, while initial distributions remained at 1.5% of allowed claims, with second distributions planned post-escrow release.